Killing of Joseph Augustus Zarelli

-Joseph Augustus Zarelli (January 13, 1953 – February 1957), previously known as the "Boy in the Box", "Boy in a Box" or "America's Unknown Child", was an American 4-year-old male whose nude, malnourished, and beaten body was found on the side of Susquehanna Road, in Philadelphia, Pennsylvania, on February 25, 1957.
+Joseph Augustus Zarelli (January 13, 1953 – February 1957), previously known as the "Boy in the Box", the "Boy in a Box" or "America's Unknown Child", was an American four-year-old male whose nude, malnourished and beaten body was found on the side of Susquehanna Road, in Philadelphia, Pennsylvania, on February 25, 1957.
 Zarelli appeared to have been cleaned and freshly groomed, with a recent haircut and trimmed fingernails, although he had suffered extensive physical attacks prior to his death, with multiple bruises on his body.
 He was also severely malnourished.
 His body was covered with scars, some of which were surgical (most notably on his ankle, groin and chin).
 Authorities believe that the cause of death was homicide by blunt force trauma.

 Despite the publicity and sporadic interest throughout the years, the boy's identity remained unknown for over half a century.
 On November 30, 2022, the Philadelphia Police Department announced that detectives had determined the boy's identity using DNA and genealogical databases.
-On December 8, 2022, more than 65 years after his body was found, he was publicly identified.
+On December 8, 2022, more than sixty-five years after his body was found, Zarelli was publicly identified.
 Despite the identification, the exact circumstances leading to his death are uncertain and the case is still considered an open homicide investigation.